opensearch-project/documentation-website/_integrations/index.md

 ![cloud-integrations-filter.png]({{site.url}}{{site.baseurl}}/images/integrations/cloud-integrations-filter.png)

-This example shows how you can navigate and explore the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) bundled with the OpenSearch release and select the appropriate resources for your system.
+The following example shows you how to navigate and explore the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) and select the appropriate resources for your system:

 1. On the **Integrations** page, select **NginX Dashboard**.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/nginx-integration.png)